jamowei/secure-wireguard-implementation/README.md

 Another important step is to change the default SSH port of 22 to something else.
-This will aid in preventing automated bots from scanning your VPS, though it would not prevent somebody from discovering it eventually.
+This will aid in preventing automated bots from scanning your server, though it would not prevent somebody from discovering it eventually.
 This can be done by modifying the SSH config file at `/etc/ssh/sshd_config`.
 Don't forget to update your fail2ban to suit the change (and restart it), but I have noticed that fail2ban does not seem to enjoy being